-Based on the tuition and fee expenses for the 2017 – 2018 academic year, you should expect to spend at least $25,237 for the weekday program and at least $31,890 for the full 33 class course of instruction (books, supplies, living expenses, and other fees are not included).
-This is an approximation based upon fall 2017 tuition and fee expenses detailed above and assumes the student will begin matriculating at BSL in the fall of 2017.
+Based on the tuition and fee expenses for the 2017 – 2018 academic year, you should expect to spend at least $26,339 for the weekday program and at least $30,710 for the Saturday program for the full 32 class course of instruction (books, supplies, living expenses, and other fees are not included).
+This is an approximation based upon fall 2017 the tuition and fee expenses detailed above and assumes the student will begin matriculating at BSL in the fall of 2017.
 These amounts and should not be considered as a promise or a contractual offer to freeze program costs through to your graduation.

 All program costs are subject to change without advance notice or approval from students.
 The prudent applicant and/or enrolled student should anticipate and plan for periodic tuition and fee increases during the four-year program.

-What does the Student & Technology Fees cover?
+What does the Student & Technology Fee cover?

 These fees cover access licenses and expenditures for Westlaw (computerized legal research), maintenance and repair of computer hardware and the wireless network, software licenses and software updates for computer antivirus and word processor programs loaded to school computers, IT services, law library expenses (photocopiers, supplies, etc.), and janitorial and security services.